willdurand/willdurand.github.io/_posts/2013-07-04-on-open-sourcing-libraries.markdown

     Please note that this project is released with a [Contributor Code of Conduct](http://contributor-covenant.org/).
 By participating in this project
     you agree to abide by its terms.
+See CODE_OF_CONDUCT file.

     ## License